The eCommerce Merchant’s Guide to AI Fraud Detection Tools

 Use Cases for AI Fraud Detection

 What constitutes “fraud” can vary widely.
-Financial institutions contend with wire fraud, counterfeiting, and money laundering, while B2C retailers deal with account takeover, refund scams, and friendly fraud.
+Financial institutions contend with wire fraud, counterfeiting, and money laundering, while B2C retailers are more focused on account takeover, refund scams, and friendly fraud.

-The commonality underlying all fraud is that it presents certain anomalous “red flags,” no matter its form.
+While fraud tactics look very different, they almost always manifest as statistical outliers.
+That’s because fraudsters often behave in unusual or extreme ways as compared to normal buyers.
 This makes AI, which is skilled at recognizing patterns and deviations, particularly effective when it comes to fraud detection.
 Here’s how it can be deployed in practice:

 Banks can also use AI systems beyond a fraud prevention context.
 For example, lenders can use AI to evaluate a prospective borrower’s creditworthiness, help credit analysts underwrite loans, and make decisions on whether to extend or withhold credit.